Malmö Airport

+Malmö Airport (IATA: MMX, ICAO: ESMS) is an international airport located in Scania, Sweden, approximately 28 km east of Malmö.
+It is Sweden's fifth-busiest airport, with just over 905,000 passengers in 2024 - 53% domestic and 47% international.

+The airport opened in 1972 to replace Bulltofta Airport, and was known until 2007 as Malmö-Sturup Airport (Malmö-Sturups flygplats).
+It is owned and operated by Swedavia, Sweden's state-owned airport company, and features one passenger terminal, two cargo terminals, and a single 2,800-metre runway.

-Via the Öresund Bridge the airport is located about 55 km from central Copenhagen, the capital of Denmark, and 47 km from Copenhagen Airport.
-The city of Malmö has roughly the same distance by road to Copenhagen Airport as to Malmö Airport.
+Located in Svedala Municipality, Malmö Airport is about 55 km from central Copenhagen, and 47 km from Copenhagen Airport via the Öresund Bridge.
+Malmö itself is roughly the same distance by road to Copenhagen Airport as to Malmö Airport.

 History

 Early years

 Completed in 1972, then at a cost of around SEK130 million, almost twice as much as initially forecast, Sturup Airport replaced the aging Bulltofta Airport, which had served the region since 1923.
 Plans to build a new airport were drafted in the early 1960s.
 Expansion was impossible, due to Bulltofta's close proximity to the now booming city and nearby communities complained about noise pollution from the newly introduced jet aircraft.

 Construction began in 1970, and the airport was inaugurated two years later on 3 December 1972.
 At the same time Bulltofta Airport closed.
 However, Malmö ATC (Air Traffic Control) remained at the old Bulltofta site until 1983 when it also moved to Malmö Airport.

 According to the Official Airline Guide (OAG), three airlines were serving the airport in the fall of 1996 including KLM Cityhopper with nonstop Fokker F50 turboprop flights to Amsterdam (AMS), Malmo Aviation with nonstop British Aerospace BAe 146 jet flights to London City Airport (LCY) as well as Stockholm Bromma Airport (BMA), and Scandinavian Airlines System (SAS) with nonstop McDonnell Douglas MD-80 and MD-87 jet flights to Stockholm Arlanda Airport (ARN).